 When you're doing the first draft, write everything down first but don't go back and correct it.
 This way you can put down everything without getting interrupted.
 The first draft won't stop there so feel free to put everything down that you could think of.

 I learned this writing technique way back in my public high school in reading class.
 My teacher would give us a timer and we would just write down a random story without correcting it.
 We then get the last few minutes to edit it once we're done jotting down the story.

 To make it easier for me, I use Microsoft Notes for research and writing my drafts.

-Here is the real BTS (no I’m not talking about the Kpop band) on how I create and write up this post.
+Here is the real BTS (no I'm not talking about Kpop) on how I create and write up this post.

 By using split screens, I'm able to have one side open to my "research" tab while I have another tab open for my "writing" tab.

 - Confronting 11 Things I've Learned Blogging With 100 Posts

 - 3 Reasons Why You Should Expose Yourself As A Blogger

 - The Ultimate Beginners Guide To Investing Into A Blog